richafnu/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ## Create a new Copilot community

-For Viva Engage admins, the Home page displays the introductory content that describes the Copilot upgrade.
+For Viva Engage admins, the Home page displays introductory content about the Copilot upgrade.

 If your network doesn't have the Copilot community set up, and Copilot licensing is in place, take the following steps:

 1. Under the admin banner in Viva Engage, select **Launch early adopters**.

-2. In the **Create a new community** dialog, choose the options you want, or accept their defaults.
+2. In the **Create a new community** dialog, choose the options you want, or accept the defaults.
 You can also add new members in this page or do so after enabling the community.

 3. When you're finished, select **Create**.

-> [!NOTE]
-> Members must have the Microsoft 365 Copilot license in order to join.

 ### Convert an existing community to Copilot

 You can convert an existing community in your network to act as the Copilot community.
-As community members acquire the Microsoft 365 Copilot license, they appear as members in the converted community.
+When community members acquire the Microsoft 365 Copilot license, they appear as members in the Copilot-converted community.

 > [!NOTE]
 > You can run a single community in your network as a Copilot community.